Waterproof fabric: Definition and specifications

 One specific definition of "waterproof/breathable" requires the fabric to withstand a pressure of over 1,000 millimetres of water (9.8 kPa) pressure without leaking (see hydrostatic head).

 These values should be taken with some caveats.
 Rain room tests show that some fabrics with less than 1,000 mm of water resistance keep water out sufficiently for practical purposes.
 Garments made from these fabrics tested in the Leeds University Rain Room show no signs of leakage after 4 hours of simulated rain five times heavier than heavy rain.
 However, some garments made from fabrics that exceed 20 000 mm have leaked through zips, hoods, and seams.
 Fabric head ratings do not totally specify water resistance of a garment, as it does not test closures such as zips.
-In addition, the breathability of nearly all waterproof/breathable fabrics is very dependent upon weather conditions, especially temperature, humidity and wind.
+In addition, the breathability of nearly all waterproof/breathable fabrics is very dependent upon weather conditions, especially temperature, humidity, and wind.

 Directional fabrics

-Fabric construction which directs water away from the body, rather than membranes, coatings or laminates, can be used to keep the wearer dry.
+Fabric construction which directs water away from the body, rather than membranes, coatings, or laminates, can be used to keep the wearer dry.
 This means that perspiration can be moved away from the body more effectively, as both liquid water and water vapour can be directed.
-These are directional fabrics such as Nikwax Analogy and FurTech, which are also breathable in the conventional sense (although these examples are actually a combination of two different fabrics, a directional "pump" layer underneath a distinct windproof and water resistant outer layer, and while effectively completely waterproof against rain they would fail a strict hydrostatic head test as given in the definition above).
+These are directional fabrics such as Nikwax Analogy and FurTech, which are also breathable in the conventional sense (although these examples are actually a combination of two different fabrics, a directional "pump" layer underneath a distinct windproof and water-resistant outer layer; while effectively completely waterproof against rain, they would fail a strict hydrostatic head test as given in the definition above).